-A nurse liaison will keep you updated on the progress of surgery.
+A nurse liaison will keep you updated on the progress of the patient’s surgery.
 They will:

 - Give you information about the patient.

-- Prepare you for your meeting with the surgeon.
+- Get you ready for your meeting with the surgeon.

 To contact the nurse liaison:

-- From inside the hospital, use a hospital courtesy phone.
+- From inside the hospital, you can use a hospital courtesy phone.
 These are located on the walls all around the hospital.
 Dial 2000 and ask for beeper 9000.
-Please be patient, as this can take up to 2 minutes.
+Please be patient because this can take up to 2 minutes.

 - From outside of the hospital, call 212-639-2000.
 Ask for beeper 9000.

 - Ask the information desk staff to contact the nurse liaison for you.

-When the patient’s surgery is completed, we will call you and ask you to return to the concierge desk to tell you where to go to meet with the surgeon.
+When the patient’s surgery is over, we will call you and ask you to go back to the information desk.
+They will tell you where to go to meet with the surgeon.

-After you have met with the surgeon, return to the concierge desk and tell them that you have finished your consultation.
+After meeting with the surgeon, go back to the information desk and let them know you’ve finished your meeting.